 To learn more, visit coquitlam.ca/csrp .
 Register for upcoming webinars on how to apply for the grant under the Upcoming Workshops tab below, or subscribe to the Community Volunteer Support Hub email list at coquitlam.ca/notifyme.

 Looking for ways to make a difference in your community?
-Check out the organizations below, where you can find meaningful ways to give back and get involved.
+Check out the opportunities and organizations below, where you can find meaningful ways to give back and get involved.

 Volunteer Hub – Community Volunteer Connections provides a local directory of volunteer opportunities by topic.